ajs-voices/once-upon-a-dream/scenes/062-devlin-kane.md

 Zane nodded.
 "Yeah neither you or your dad want you to work Fiore."

 I nodded.
-"Baboo's been in touch with a friend, said he'd take me.
+"Babbo's been in touch with a friend, said he'd take me.
 It's a high pressure place, lots of new experiences."

 "Sounds great."
 Zane smiled.